21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Abstract

 \section{Abstract}

-{This paper describes a program to map large-scale cosmic structures on the largest possible scales by using FAST\cite{Nan:2011} to make a 21-cm (red-shifted) Intensity Map of the sky for the range $0.5 < z < 2.5$.
+{ This paper describes a programme to map large-scale cosmic structures on the largest possible scales by using the Five hundred metre Aperture Spherical Telescope (FAST) to make a 21 cm (red-shifted) intensity map of the sky for the range $0.5 < z < 2.5$.
 The goal is to map to the angular and spectral resolution of FAST a large swath of the sky by simple drift scans with a transverse set of beams.
-This approach would be competitive to galaxy surveys and could be completed before SKA could begin a more detailed and precise effort.
-The science would be to measure the large-scale structure on the size of the baryon acoustic oscillations and larger scale and the results would be competitive to its contemporary observations and significant.
-The survey would be uniquely sensitive to the potential very large-scale features from GUT-scale Inflation and complementary to the CMB observations. }
+This approach would be complementary to galaxy surveys and could be completed before the Square Kilometre Array (SKA) could begin a more detailed and precise effort.
+The science would be to measure the large-scale structure on the size of the baryon acoustic oscillations and larger scale, and the results would be complementary to its contemporary observations and significant.
+The survey would be uniquely sensitive to the potential very large-scale features from inflation at the Grand Unified Theory (GUT) scale and complementary to observations of the cosmic microwave background. }